Pylons/pyramid/docs/narr/introduction.rst

 Develop interactively
 ~~~~~~~~~~~~~~~~~~~~~

-Pyramid can automatically detect changes you make to template files and code,
+:app:`Pyramid` can automatically detect changes you make to template files and
-so your changes are immediately available in your browser.
-You can debug using
+code, so your changes are immediately available in your browser.
+You can debug
-plain old ``print()`` calls, which will display to your console.
+using plain old ``print()`` calls, which will display to your console.

-Pyramid has a debug toolbar that allows you to see information about how your
+:app:`Pyramid` has a debug toolbar that allows you to see information about how
-application is working right in your browser.
+your application is working right in your browser.
 See configuration, installed
 packages, SQL queries, logging statements and more.

 When your application has an error, an interactive debugger allows you to poke
 around from your browser to find out what happened.

-To use the Pyramid debug toolbar, build your project with a Pyramid
+To use the :app:`Pyramid` debug toolbar, build your project with a
-:term:`cookiecutter`.
+:app:`Pyramid` :term:`cookiecutter`.

 .. seealso::